microsoft/Agent-for-Contract-Processing-Solution-Accelerator/README.md

 ## How to customize

 This solution is designed to be easily customizable.
 All configuration and customizations to this solution will be done in Power Platform and Copilot Studio.

+### A note on extension opportunities with Conversation Start Adaptive Card

+Note that in the initial Adaptive Card that presents three options (Check if a customer has an NDA; Get information about an NDA; Create a new NDA), the first two options both currently initiate a search for existing NDAs in place for a given organization.
+As an extension, you may choose to include additional functionality for the second of these options, to provide additional summarization information about the agreement, beyond what is included in the Adaptive Card summary.

+### Additional opportunities for extension

+There are a variety of opportunities to extend the functionality of this accelerator.
+Some of these include:

+ * Including an in-house legal team eSignature signing step, rather than using a pre-signed template
+ * Catering for customer-specific clauses in the agreement
+ * Including an internal approval step, potentially using the [Approvals Connector](https://learn.microsoft.com/en-us/connectors/approvals/)
+ * Integration with 3rd-party contract management systems
+ * Using Generative AI to summarize agreement content, or compare content between a standard vs proposed agreement
+ * and more

 ## Additional resources